timmichels/opi/README.md

 * remote provisioning software
 * remote orchestration software

-# I Want To Contribute!
+# I Want To Contribute

 This project welcomes contributions and suggestions.
 We are happy to have the Community involved via submission of **Issues and Pull Requests** (with substantive content or even just fixes).
 We are hoping for the documents, test framework, etc. to become a community process with active engagement.
 PRs can be reviewed by by any number of people, and a maintainer may accept.